 Expand UPF to support DetNet information reporting function, and report the following information through N4 interface;

 Identity and link with adjacent DetNet nodes: the identification of surrounding nodes can be obtained through routing broadcast messages on N6.

-Editor's note：The signalling protocol between NEF and DetNet control is FFS..

-Editor's note：It is FFS if and how the links corresponding to the PDU Sessions are reported.
+When the PDU session is established, the UPF detects the DetNet node on the N6 interface, associates it with the PDU session, and sends the information to the SMF in the N4 PDU session update message, and the SMF forwards it to the NEF for external reporting.

 The collection and reporting methods of network information are as follows: